gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 ~~~~

 This feature is disabled by default.
 When it's enabled users will see a new button next to the camera trigger in the Camera Screen.

+After the feature is enabled a hint is displayed informing the user about the new button and its function.

 To enable the Document Import using the Screen API add the following extra to the ``CameraActivity`` intent and specify the file types you wish to allow: